-Royal wedding 2018: What Harry and Meghan need to know about Sussex
+Royal visit: What Harry and Meghan need to know about Sussex

-While Prince Harry has spent enough time in the south-east of England to know a bit about Sussex, his American-born bride can be forgiven for being more in the dark.
+While Prince Harry has spent enough time in the south-east of England to know a bit about Sussex, his American-born wife Meghan can be forgiven for being more in the dark.

 It has its own dessert

-Not much looks lovelier than a bride on her wedding day, but this oozing, calorific number is pretty stiff competition even for Meghan.
+Not much looks lovelier than a royal duchess on her wedding day, but this oozing, calorific number is pretty stiff competition even for Meghan.

 British stodge at its best, the Sussex pond pudding traditionally used an obscene amount of butter to create a melted "pond" of dairy gold when cut open.